Join live or receive a link to the recording and earn a CE certificate

 Get a CE Certificate for this edWebinar Learn more

 Technology is evolving at a rapid pace, and it can be challenging for educators, therapists, and parents to stay apprised of the latest offerings and trends.
 This edWebinar will provide you with information on new and innovative technologies that can be used by individuals with Autism in the classroom and at home.
-This course will be led by an educator who is also the parent of a child with Autism.
+This course is led by an educator who is also the parent of a child with Autism.

-The presentation will include information regarding:
+The presentation includes information regarding: